zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ### Politeness

 To compute the politeness of each news, we used the politeness library which is a port of the Stanford Politeness API that was used by the authors.
 The politeness classifier takes as input a sentence and it's parses and returns the politeness of that sentence.
 The politeness of a news is computed as the average of it's sentences politenesses.
 To compute the parses, we first relied on the annotate method of the Stanford coreNLP that is computed while computing the sentiments, but as we were forced to stop this method at a certain point we had to switch to another method to compute the remaining parses.
 For this we used TextBlob library.
-We show here the average politeness for the Fake vs True news.
+We show here the average politeness for the Fake vs True news:

 ![](politeness.png)